MrEd Designer logo links contact support download overview

 The Hierarchy Frame, under MacOS X

 The Hierarchy Frame contains the hierarchy of all the project's elements.
 The project name and the windows are displayed in a bold font.
 The other containers are displayed in an italic font.
 Others widgets are displayed in a normal font.
-You can minimize an element that have children by simply clicking the little « - » at the left of the element name, and vice-versa.
+You can minimize an element that have children by simply clicking on the little « - » at the left of the element name, and vice-versa.

 There are five buttons on the left of the main widget.